 The Joining Together of Elements

 William J.J Gordon, the creator of Synectics described the technique as “the joining together of different and apparently irrelevant elements”.
 The process of Synectics based on metaphors and analogies, whereby different elements are brought together to enable brand new ideas to emerge.
-The process of Synectics will help you with forming connections between new and existing concepts.
+The process of Synectics will help you with forming connections between new and existing concepts, and finding inspiration.

 Practice Divergent Thinking

 Divergent thinking is a method used to produce creative ideas and find inspiration by considering many possible options.
 This thought process is commonly practiced intuitively and spontaneously, where several creative ideas are generated and assessed.
 The potential ideas are explored in a short period of time.
 Once the Divergent thinking stage is complete, the information and concepts are structured and organized using Convergent thinking and applying logical reasoning.

 If the above sounds complicated, please rest assured that it really is not so.
 Try it today, and you might be pleasantly surprised at the amount of inspiration you might find from this process.
 Here are some techniques to help you develop Divergent thinking:

 Brainstorming is a technique that involves producing a list of creative ideas in an unstructured manner.
 The main goal of the brainstorming process is to generate as many creative ideas as possible quickly.
 The fundamental principle in brainstorming is ‘piggybacking’ or using a concept to introduce other ideas.
 In the course of the brainstorming process, all thoughts are noted, without criticizing or judging.
 Once a list of ideas is generated, you can go back and review the ideas to study their merit.